 Weeks ago, I tweeted “Don’t let the arrggghh’s outweigh the aha’s”- and I’ve been thinking about “aha moments” ever since.
 “Aha” moments are not the same as “Eureka” moments.
 “Eureka” is about a new discovery, the solution to a problem, an amazing surprise.
 I define “aha” moments as those moments of self- awareness or self- realization when a mundane occurrence or thought suddenly has new meaning or new significance.
 I seem to get these more and more often, maybe because I am continuing to work on my own awareness and ability to be present, or maybe because I am always open to learning something new, even if it is painfully about myself!
-My “Aha” moments may seem silly, coming […]
+My “Aha” moments may seem silly, coming from […]

 Ahhhh.
 New Years….
 I can feel the excitement beginning!
 New goals!
 New habits!
 A New You!
 If it were only that easy.
 We wake up on New Year’s Day overfed and hung-over, and vow to change.
 We make resolutions and promises under duress, and then think they will stick around all year.
 Not smart, not thoughtful.
 I’m trying to change that for myself.
 I’d like to help you change that repeated error as well.
 To that end, I’ve been thinking a lot about bad habits.
 Why do we adopt them in the first place?
 How can we change them?
 Can they be changed permanently?
 This is truly the heart of making behavioral changes for the good, and an issue we […]